radpointhq/orthanc-s3-storage/README.md

 ## Prerequisits
 1. Build AWS-SDK from scratch (optional, you can do this by the plugin's CMakeLists system)
   - `git clone https://github.com/aws/aws-sdk-cpp.git`
-  - `cmake -DCMAKE_INSTALL_PREFIX=install -DBUILD_ONLY=s3 -H aws-sdk-cpp -B aws-sdk-cpp/build && cmake --build aws-sdk-cpp/build -- -j4`
+  - `cmake -DCMAKE_INSTALL_PREFIX=install -DBUILD_ONLY="transfer s3" -H aws-sdk-cpp -B aws-sdk-cpp/build && cmake --build aws-sdk-cpp/build -- -j4`
-  - I didn't `make install`, so I need to set paths maually later
+  - Either `make install`, or set paths maually later
   - 1GB of RAM is not enough.
-Adding 4GB swap file helped.
+Adding 4GB swap file helps.

 2. Build orthanc (optional if you don't need to debug plugin)
+  - follow instructions from the official repo: https://bitbucket.org/sjodogne/orthanc/src/default/LinuxCompilation.txt
+  - informations given in above filne in section "Ubuntu 14.04 LTS" are fne for Ubuntu 16.04, too
-  - use script provided with the plugin from scripts folder
+  - you can use a script provided with the plugin from `scripts` folder, but remember to fulfill recquired dependencies

 ## Build just a plugin
-  - use script provided with the plugin from scripts folder
+  - use script provided with the plugin from `scripts` folder
   - copy `libOrthancS3StoragePlugin.dylib*` or `libOrthancS3StoragePlugin.so*` to the folder indicated in Orthanc's json config file